corda/corda/CONTRIBUTING.md

 [Corda Technical Whitepaper](https://docs.corda.net/_static/corda-technical-whitepaper.pdf) as a guide and you are strongly encouraged to study it.
 This white paper is a living document that is updated from time to time under the guidance of the project leader (see below).

-## How to Contribute
+### Contribution Guidelines

-Contributions from the community are welcomed and strongly encouraged.
 From the outset we defined some guidelines to ensure new contributions only ever enhance the project:

 * **Quality**: Code in the Corda project should meet the [Corda coding style guidelines](https://docs.corda.net/codestyle.html), with sufficient test-cases, descriptive commit messages, evidence that the contribution does not break any compatibility commitments or cause